 Make sure people can get to your Office 365 public website if they don’t type www

-To make sure people can get to your Office 365 public website without having to type “www”, you need to set up redirection.
+If you have an Office 365 Public Website, to make sure people can get to it without having to type “www”, you need to set up redirection.
 After you follow these steps, both http://fourthcoffee.com and http://www.fourthcoffee.com, for example, will take people to your website on your fourthcoffee.com domain.

 There’s one exception: If you chose to have Office 365 manage your DNS records in the Office 365 domains setup wizard, you don’t need to take the extra steps here.
 When Office 365 manages your DNS records, it automatically sets up DNS records that send people to your domain’s Office 365 website, with or without typing “www” in the URL for your site.

 If instead, you manage your own DNS, you’ll have to set it up yourself.
 Choose the link for your DNS host below to set up the redirection to make sure people get to your Office 365 website without adding the “www”.

 If your DNS host offers URL redirection, set it up there

 The following hosting providers offer URL redirection services (in addition to others).
 For step-by-step instructions on how to set up URL redirection for your Office 365 public website, click the name of the hosting provider: